 - Excluding high saturated fats, trans fats, cholesterol, sodium, and sugars

 Junk Foods, Disguised As Healthy Food?

 We’ve covered the basic definition of junk food and healthy foods.
 Eating healthy is a focus on the consumption of naturally sourced products.
 What about supplements or food products that claim to be “healthy”?
 The dietary supplement industry has grown exponentially over the past few years.
-We often see manufacturers advertising products (i.e food products, or dietary supplements) with “healthy” claims.
+Manufacturers often advertise products (i.e., food products or dietary supplements) with “healthy” claims.
 These statements may lack supporting scientific evidence to enforce their assertion.
 The U.S. Food and Drug Administration FDA has an in-depth approach to labeling different health claims.